sebastien101/Python-for-BI-Semantic-Data-Model-Connector/README.md

 # Python-for-BI-Semantic-Data-Model-Connector

-The PowerBI semantic data models can be connected via excel or PowerBI desktop or via Python connector scripts.
+The Power BI semantic data models can be connected via Excel, Power BI Desktop, or Python connector scripts.
-By using Python script, the data can be imported directly and perform data anylicts with Python using pandas or other libraries.
+By using a Python script, the data can be imported directly and analyzed with Python using Pandas or other libraries.

 Required information
 1. Dataset ID